ahmchy/project-2/README.md

+# To Run this project
+    First run "npm install"
+    then run "npm run dev"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.